spatius/relate/docs/source/fragments.md

 next: data-connect.html
 ---

 Before diving into the data connect, let's see how to define fragments in Relate.
 Instead of setting up GraphQL fragments as you do in Relay, in Relate fragments are defined as a simple, plain JavaScript object.
-You do this by attributing the properties you wan with a truth value, can be `1` or `true`.
+You do this by attributing the properties you want with a truthy value, can be `1` or `true`.
 For example:

 ```js
 {